MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -FindTimeLockPollForAttendeesEnabled
 This parameter is available only in the cloud-based service.

-The FindTimeLockPollForAttendeesEnabled controls whether the **Lock poll for attendees** setting is on.
+The FindTimeLockPollForAttendeesEnabled controls whether the **Lock poll for attendees** setting is managed by the organization.
 Valid values are:

 - $true: **Lock poll for attendees** is on.
 Attendees will not be able to suggest new times or edit other attendees.
+The meeting organizer can't turn off this setting (always on).
 - $false: **Lock poll for attendees** is off.
 Attendees can suggest new times.

 For more information about FindTime, see [How to create a FindTime poll](https://support.microsoft.com/office/4dc806ed-fde3-4ea7-8c5e-b5d1fddab4a6).